Linear Transformers Are Secretly Fast Weight Programmers: Introduction

 Transformers \citep{trafo} have achieved impressive results in a myriad of sequence processing tasks, including machine translation, language modelling \citep{al2018character, dai2019transformerxlacl, baevski2018adaptive, gpt2}, and question answering \cite{devlin2019bert}, domains previously dominated by recurrent neural networks \citep{graves2013generating, bahdanau2014neural}.

 The core component of a Transformer is the self-attention mechanism \citep{cheng16, ParikhT0U16, lin2017structured} which was recently connected to the modern Hopfield network \citep{ramsauer2021hopfield, KrotovH16, demircigil2017model}.
 It extends a form of attention \citep{bahdanau2014neural} originally introduced to complement recurrent neural networks, e.g.,~\citep{hochreiter1997long}.
 While relinquishing the recurrence property, all computations across the time axis can be parallelised.
 However, this comes with drawbacks: self-attention computations scale quadratically with sequence length while the memory of the model grows linearly.
-Therefore, practitioners are forced to limit the context window to a reasonable size, which in turn makes it impossible to capture longer-term dependencies and limits the size of the memory.
+Therefore, practitioners are forced to limit the context window to a reasonable size, which in turn makes it impossible to capture longer-term dependencies.

-Recent work proposed ``linear Transformers" with constant size memory and time complexity linear in sequence length \citep{katharopoulos2020transformers, choromanski2020rethinking, shen2018efficient}.
+Recent work proposed ``linear Transformers" with constant size memory and time complexity linear in sequence length \citep{katharopoulos2020transformers, choromanski2020rethinking, peng2021random, shen2018efficient}.
 This complexity reduction is mainly due to a linearisation of the softmax (reviewed in Sec.~\ref{sec:linearAttention}).

+Here we emphasize the formal equivalence of this family of linear Transformers and the Fast Weight Controllers or Fast Weight Programmers (FWPs) from the '90s \citep{Schmidhuber:91fastweights, schmidhuber1992learning, schmidhuber1993reducing, schmidhuber2021fwp} (apart from normalisation).
+The memories of such FWPs contain key-value associations, and an FWP can learn to reprogram them through sequences of differentiable elementary instructions (also called update rules), which are additive outer products between keys and values invented by the FWP.

-Here we relate this new family of linear Transformers to outer product-based fast weight memories from the 90's \citep{Schmidhuber:91fastweights, schmidhuber1992learning, schmidhuber1993reducing}.
-This view allows us to derive a limitation of the memory capacity of such models.
+This view allows us to derive a limitation of the memory capacity of linear Transformers and similar models.
 When the sequence length exceeds storage capacity, the model may end up in an overcapacity regime (discussed in depth in Sec.~\ref{sec:capacity}).
-To properly operate under such a regime, the model should learn to dynamically interact with the memory contents and to selectively decide which key-value associations to keep and which ones to delete.
-The regular update rule may be inappropriate for this purpose.
-Therefore, we introduce an improved update rule inspired by recent work on fast weight memories \citep{schlag2020fastweightmemory}.
+To properly operate under such a regime, the model should learn to dynamically interact with the memory contents and selectively decide which key-value associations to keep and which ones to delete.
+The purely additive instruction may be inappropriate for this purpose.
+Therefore, inspired by recent work on FWPs \citep{schlag2020fastweightmemory}, we introduce an improved programming instruction akin to the famous error-correcting delta-rule \citep{widrow1960adaptive}.